-ALGA has established a special interest group on risk assessment to provide structure and support for members that are interested in improving their knowledge across the elements of risk assessment.
+ALGA has established this interest group on risk assessment to provide structure and support for members that are interested in improving their knowledge across the elements of risk assessment.
 Environmental and human health risk assessment is a multi-disciplinary field encompassing the disciplines of public health, ecotoxicology, human toxicology, epidemiology, exposure science including fate and transport modelling and statistical inference.
 Early development work in Australia in the late 1980s focused on a risk-based approach to the assessment and mitigation of contaminants in the environment and such an approach has progressively been reinforced and developed both internationally and within Australia.
 While regulatory guidance has progressed there are still many opportunities for development and RASIG would like to seek input from members who are using novel techniques within the industry (subject to client agreement).
-RASIG intends to provide a communication strategy across the member group and across industry, academia and government sectors.
+The group intends to provide a communication strategy across the member group and across industry, academia and government sectors.

-The objectives of RASIG include:
+The objectives of the group include:

 - Information provision and training for ALGA members